e-check/localdev/README.md

   ```
   ./auto/up
   ```
-  After the initialization process is successful done, you can access your local environment via [c.local.ec.chatops.in](http://c.local.ec.chatops.in) in your browser.
+  After the initialization process is successful done, you can access your local environment.